Karmak23/licorn/docs/features.rst

 Technical details
 =================

-These software or services are used or supported as base of the system, or via extensions:
+These software or services are used or supported as base of the system, or via extensions (listed in no particular order):

 - PAM (backend)
 - OpenLDAP (backend)
 - samba (extension)
 - DNSmasq (backend)
 - BIND9 / DHCPd3 (to come, as backend)
 - postfix (to come, as extension)
 - apache2 (to come, as extension)
 - caldavd (to come, as extension)

-	- `POSIX.1e` ACLs (native)
+Licorn® is built upon these technologies (listed in no particular order):

+* the beloved `Python` programming language,
+* the `Pyro` remote object distribution system,
+* `POSIX.1e` ACLs,
+* File-system eXtended ATTributes,
+* SQLite3,
+* GTK+ for graphical interfaces,
+* some (but not much) python external modules, like the multi-platform `netifaces` module.